My Simple Skincare Routine

 My K-beauty products for anti-aging

-Over the years, I’ve tried everything under the sun when it comes to skincare—luxury creams, budget-friendly options, and serums galore.
-I was always searching for that miracle product to make my skin flawless.
+Over the years, I’ve tried everything under the sun when it comes to skincare: luxury creams, budget-friendly options, and serums galore.
+I was always searching for that miracle product to make my skin better.

 I don’t even want to think about how much money I poured into this quest.
 But if there’s one thing I’ve learned, it’s that more expensive doesn’t always mean better.

 I’ve used Shiseido, Clarins, and even Chanel skincare.
-While they smell divine and come in gorgeous packaging, they did more harm than good for my skin.
-Full of perfumes and heavy formulations, they irritated my sensitive, slightly oily skin and led to breakouts.
+While they smell divine and come in gorgeous packaging, they did not do much for my skin.

-My skin isn’t overly problematic, but it’s far from perfect—slightly oily with fine lines and melasma (thanks to pregnancy).
+My skin isn’t overly problematic, but it’s far from perfect.
+It’s slightly oily with fine lines and melasma (thanks to pregnancy).
 Many creams were too rich for me, and new pimples would appear almost instantly.
 I lost count of how many products I had to abandon.

-Then, about eight years ago, my sister introduced me to Korean skincare, and everything changed.
+Then, about 8 years ago, my sister introduced me to Korean skincare, and everything changed.
 After trying a few creams, toners, and serums, I realized I’d been overpaying for subpar results.

-Korean skincare was a game-changer.
-The products are packed with clean, gentle ingredients and no heavy fragrances—perfect for my sensitive skin.
+The products are packed with clean, gentle ingredients and no heavy fragrances.
 From the moment I made the switch, I never looked back.
-My skin became clearer, plumper, and more radiant than ever before.

 Overview of my skin